roger-that-dev/yo-cordapp/README.md

     flow start YoFlow target: [NODE_NAME]

-Where `NODE_NAME` is NodeA or NodeB.
+Where `NODE_NAME` is the X500 name of NodeA or NodeB.
 The space after the `:` is required.
-Note you can't sent a Yo! to yourself because that's not cool.
+Note you can't sent a Yo! to yourself because that's not cool!
+X500 names come in the format of:

+    CN=<NODE_NAME>,O=<NODE_NAME>,L=<CITY>,C=<COUNTRY>

+Enumerate all your peers using `ttp://localhost:10010/api/yo/peers` to get the X500 name of the node you want to Yo!

 To see all your Yo's! use: